-CyberGhost’s Windows app works with Windows 10, 8, 7 and other versions.
-Users can choose from 6 one-click settings.
+CyberGhost’s Windows app works with Windows 10 and allows users the choice between 6 one-click settings.
 “Surf Anonymously” starts your VPN session, with the option of either connecting automatically to the fastest server or choosing the location yourself.
 “Unblocking Streaming” is for unblocking content from popular streaming services like Netflix, Hulu, and the BBC.
 “Protect Wi-Fi” is designed for when you’re using a new or public Wi-Fi connection.
 “Torrent Anonymously” launches your preferred torrent client and a secure VPN connection with one click.
 “Unblock Basic Websites” is for people who live in countries that restrict access to websites such as Facebook, Twitter, and Google.
 “Choose my VPN Server” is for advanced users who want to choose their own server from the more than 1,250 on offer.

 Great value yearly plan

 Unlimited bandwidth universally

 PureVPN’s dedicated Windows VPN app has a sleek design and gives one-click access to all its usual features, including kill switch and split tunnelling.
 More than 12 million Windows users have downloaded the app for its super-fast speeds in more than 750 server locations.
 For those who can commit to a 2-year subscription, PureVPN offers one of the cheapest deals on the market.